 Advertisements

 Welwitschia belongs to the group of gymnosperm plants.
-Due to its unique characteristics, botanists classified Welwitschia into a particular family called Welwitschiaceae, which does not contain other species.
+Due to its unique characteristics, botanists classified Welwitschia into a distinct family called Welwitschiaceae, which contains no other species.

-This unusual plant can be found only in the Namib Desert in Namibia and Angola.
-Sometimes is called Living Fossil because it exists on the planet for millions of years.
-Unfortunately, Welwitschia is prone to fungal diseases, and it is often targeted by desert animals.
-Luckily, this plant is still abundant in the wild and is not on the list of endangered species.
+This unusual plant is found only in the Namib Desert, located in Namibia and Angola.
+Sometimes, it is referred to as a Living Fossil because it has been on the planet for millions of years.
+Unfortunately, Welwitschia is prone to fungal diseases, and desert animals often target it.
+Fortunately, this plant remains abundant in the wild and is not listed as an endangered species.

 Interesting Facts